Melon with Orange-Ginger Syrup

 - Mint sprigs, for garnish

-- Orange Lace Cookies
+- Orange Lace Cookies, for serving

 Fill a large bowl with ice and water; set aside.
 Place the orange juice, sugar, and ginger in a small saucepan over medium heat; bring to a boil.
 Let simmer, stirring occasionally, until sugar has dissolved and syrup has thickened, about 15 minutes.
 Remove from heat; strain syrup into a clean bowl; add the Cointreau; stir to combine.
 Set bowl in ice bath, or chill in refrigerator, until syrup is cold.